Sv443/BetterYTM/contributing.md

 > #### createRipple()
 > Usage:
 > ```ts
-> unsafeWindow.BYTM.createRipple(rippleElement?: HTMLElement): HTMLElement
+> unsafeWindow.BYTM.createRipple(rippleElement?: HTMLElement, props?: RippleProps): HTMLElement
 > ```
 >
 > Creates a circular, expanding ripple effect on the specified element or creates a new one with the effect already applied if none is provided.
 > Returns either the new element or the initially passed one.
 > Custom CSS overrides can be applied to change the color, size and transparency.
-> Just make sure not to make the animation slower than it is, since the script will automatically remove the ripple elements after the animation is done.
 >
-> **This component is still experimental and might not work in some cases!**
+> Properties:
+> - `speed?: string` - The speed of the ripple effect.
+Can be "fast", "normal" or "slow" (defaults to "normal")
 >
 > <details><summary><b>Example <i>(click to expand)</i></b></summary>
 >